 National Historical Reserve “Sophia of Kiev”

-A magnificent monument of ancient Slavic architecture of the 11th-18th centuries rises majestically in the very heart of Kiev city.
-It outshined all that was created in the previous eras and was not surpassed in the next centuries.
+A magnificent monument of Old Rus architecture of the 11th-18th centuries rises majestically in the very heart of Kiev city.
 This remarkable architectural complex occupies five hectares (12 1/3 acres) of spacious grounds.

 With the introduction of Christianity in 988, in the Kievan Rus, started intensive construction of stone Christian churches.
 Temples were decorated with wall paintings, stone carvings and became real masterpieces.
-According to chronicles the foundation of the Sophia Cathedral was laid in 1011 or 1037.
+According to chronicles the foundation of the Sophia Cathedral was laid in 1011.

-Its construction began during the reign of Prince Volodymyr the Great in 1011 and his son Grand Prince Yaroslav the Wise completed its construction.
+Its construction began during the reign of Prince Volodymyr the Great in 1011 and his son Grand Prince Yaroslav the Wise completed it.

 Aside from its main building, the Cathedral includes an ensemble of supporting structures such as a Bell tower and the House of Metropolitan.
 The complex of the Cathedral is the main component of the museum of the National Preserve “Sophia of Kiev” .
 The state institution”Sophia of Kiev” is responsible for the preservation of the Cathedral complex as well as four other historic landmarks across the nation.